jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 (dense = every timestep, smooth = varies smoothly between regions of the state space (ie gradual change vs large steps))

-Sparse rewards are difficult for RL algorithms to learn from, and an ongoing subject of research.
-If possible, try densifying your rewards.
+Sparse rewards are difficult for RL algorithms to learn from.
+A sparse rewards  If possible, try densifying your rewards.

 Give footstep example from my own work and from ALLSTEPS.